bdunlap9/Nemesis-Configs/README.md

-# Nemesis-Configs (Upadated - 11/5/2019)
+# Nemesis-Configs (Upadated - 11/8/2019)
 Free Nemesis Configs

 default.nem - Is the auto config
+  - Changed hitchances

 matchmaking rage.nem - Is the scout config